Three Cup Chicken (San Bei Ji)

 Uncover and increase the heat to high.
 Continue to cook to reduce the sauce a little, about 3 minutes.

 Add the fresh Thai basil leaves (as much as you want) and stir.
 Remove the pan from the heat.

 Drizzle in 2 tablespoons of sesame oil and let the chicken rest for 5 minutes before you serve.
 The sauce will thicken more as it rests.

 It is best to serve San Bei Ji hot, and eat it all–don’t plan on saving leftovers.
-Serve with rice and don’t forget to spoon some of the sauce from the pan and drizzle it over your chicken and rice.
+Serve with freshly steamed rice or corn rice.
+Don’t forget to spoon some of the sauce from the pan and drizzle it over your chicken and rice.
 Enjoy not only the wings, but the wilted basil and the garlic pieces as well.

 Side Dish Recommendation:

 - Chicken in Adobo (Filipino Style)